I do love a Lamb Madras. The good thing about a Madras is it can be as simple or as complicated as you like.

 - Remove the Tej Patia leaves if used and blend with a stick blender

 - Heat the oil in a heavy bottomed pan or Karahi.

 - Add the cinnamon and star anise. fry gently for 30 seconds

 - Add the onion and fry for a couple of minutes.

 - Add the garlic and ginger and fry for 30 seconds or so.

 - Add the Kashmiri chilli, stir in and cook until the mixture is a deep red colour.

-- Add the curry powder and chilli powder, fry gently for 2 to 5 minutes.
+- Add the curry powder and chilli powder, fry gently for around 1 minute.
 If the mixture is sticking add a splash of water to loosen the mixture.

 - Add roughly half of the curry gravy, stir and bring to a vigorous simmer.
 This wants to reduce to a thick paste.
 You can partly cover the pan if you don't want it firing off everywhere!

 - Once the gravy has reduced, add the lamb.
 Stir and coat with the paste and cook for a couple of minutes.